Municipality Lawsuit Attorney New York & Westchester County

-The law office of Michael LoGiudice is the premier personal injury firm serving clients in the greater New York Area.
+Michael LoGiudice, LLP is the premier personal injury firm serving clients in Westchester County, Orange County, and the greater New York Area.
 We are well versed in the rules governing municipality liability cases and will vigorously fight to protect your rights.
 We have extensive experience pursuing claims against a variety of municipalities and public authorities including, but not limited to:

 - City of New York